rrrlasse/eXdupe/README.md

-eXdupe is an ultra fast file archiver that supports incremental backups and sliding-window deduplication.
+eXdupe is a file archiver that runs beyond **5 gigabyte/s**, and that's with just 4 threads.
+It also supports incremental backups and sliding-window deduplication.

 It's easy to use.
 Example of backup: